dliedke/Meditate/README.md

     - e.g. a 20 min session with 1 min recurring alerts, triggering a different alert on the 10th minute
     - each session supports interval vibration alerts
     - interval alerts can trigger from a few seconds up to few hours
-- pre-configured default meditation sessions with 5/10/15/20/25/30min and also short vibration every 5min
+- pre-configured with default meditation sessions for 5/10/15/20/25/30min and also short vibration every 5min
 - [HRV](https://en.wikipedia.org/wiki/Heart_rate_variability) (Heart Rate Variability)
     - RMSSD - Root Mean Square of Successive Differences (beat-to-beat intervals)
     - pNN20 - % of successive beat-to-beat intervals that differ by more than 20 ms